 xlwings addin install

-To call Excel from Python, you don’t need an add-in.
+To automate Excel from Python, you don’t need an add-in.
 Also, you can use a single file VBA module (standalone workbook) instead of the add-in.
 For more details, see Add-in & Settings.

 The dependencies are automatically installed via